abhidesikan/madras-medley/content/book-reviews/aryan-myth.md

 ---
 title: "The Aryan Invasion Myth: How 21st Century Science Debunks 19th Century Indology by A.L.
-Chavda"
+Chavda - Review by Abhishek Desikan"
 date: 2021-01-02T18:41:37-08:00
 draft: false
 ---